Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 app-routing-system   osm    disabled
 ```

-As mentioned above, we've added both the `web_application_routing` and `open-service-mesh` add-ons and Azure has automatically configured OSM to monitor the NGINX ingress controller's namespace 🎉
+As mentioned above, you have added both the `web_application_routing` and `open-service-mesh` add-ons and Azure has automatically configured OSM to monitor the NGINX ingress controller's namespace 🎉

 One important thing to note in the output above is that `SIDECAR-INJECTION` has been set to `disabled`.
 OSM integration with NGINX requires monitoring of the ingress controller's namespace for service discovery and management of ingress endpoints to backend services.
 However, OSM should not inject sidecars into the NGINX pods to function properly.